lawalker4/readme-generator/utils/README.md

   - [License](#license)

   ## Installation
-This application has been created to help coders create a great README.
-They have to answer a few questions and there README has been generated.
+This application has been created to help coders create a great README!
+Run the application and let the code do the work for you.

   ---
   ## Usage
-  Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+  Use examples leberally, and show the expected output if you can.

   Provide instructions and examples for use.
 Include screenshots as needed.